 3. Stories must be double-spaced and must use a clear font so that they can be read easily, either in hard copy or on-line.
-Students are responsible for supplying electronic copies of their work to their colleagues.
+Students are responsible for supplying electronic copies of their work so that it can be posted on D2L.
 You MUST give the instructor TWO hard copies of each assignment and you must provide two hard copies of your critiques of your colleagues' stories, one for Professor van Herk and one for the author of the text under consideration.